- Period advice from 1,000 women

 How much bleeding is typical during a period?

-According to the National Health Service, if you’re losing 80ml or more in each period, having periods that last longer than seven days, or both, you have heavy menstrual bleeding.
+According to the NHS, if you’re losing 80ml or more in each period, having periods that last longer than seven days, or both, you have heavy menstrual bleeding.
 Changing your sanitary products every hour or two, passing clots larger than 2.5cm, bleeding through your clothes or bedding, or using two types of sanitary products at once are all reasonable indications that your periods are heavy.

 How long should bleeding continue?